m4r1naaaa/TSLFM/README.md

 # Terrible File Manager v0.4 (codename reimu)
 please actually never use this as the name says it's a terrible file manager (made in p***on 🤮) that has horrible code
 the update naming is based on touhou characters and if i ever update it it will probably continue being that
+changelog below lolol
 ## suwako: initial version
 has ls, cd, rm and mk, pretty kewl!!!!!!11 (it sucks please kill me)
 kero kero 🐸